Here is proposed a formalization of the concept of physical theory, and what it is to be deterministic.

 PT\) if \(pt(h) = ⊤\)

-A physical theory is deterministic when a given state at a given instant determines all the other states after that instant: if we know everything at the present moment, we can describe all that’s going to happen.
+A physical theory is deterministic when a given state at a given instant determines all the other states after that instant: if we know everything at the present moment, we can (in theory) describe all that’s going to happen.
 For example, classical and relativistic mechanics are deterministic.
 See for example the page 12 of this article.

 \(\mathbf{Definition}\)